Using Maps

 Influence of system culture

 The map view respects the culture / region settings on the computer.
 You will need to correctly set the Windows Display Language to your locale - it seems using the English (United States) prevents the use of metric units.
-However when tested with English (United Kingdom), it is then possible to set the "Measurement system" to Metric (km shown) or U.S. (miles shown).
+However when using English (United Kingdom), it is then possible to set the "Measurement system" to Metric (km shown) or U.S. (miles shown).
 This is set from the "Region" settings dialogue in windows, on the "Advanced settings..." button.

 © 2024 Integrated Geochemical Interpretation Ltd. All rights reserved.